flutter/website/src/docs/perf/app-size.md

 {{site.alert.warning}}
-  Do not run `flutter build apk` directly in Flutter 1.9 (and later), because it generates a fat APK with both 32-bit and 64-bit binaries.
+  Do not run `flutter build apk` directly in Flutter 1.9 (and later), because it generates a fat APK containing both 32-bit and 64-bit binaries.
 {{site.alert.end}}

 ## iOS